 The Historic Clothing and Textile Collection is a collection of over 1500 garments, accessories, and textiles.

-Our research is conducted at Nanostructured Materials Lab where we focus on the study of “smart” materials.
+Our research is conducted at Nanostructured Materials Lab where we study “smart” materials.

 Our research labs are used by students and faculty for textile and materials testing.